Soft and Hard Scaled Relative Graphs for Nonlinear Feedback Stability: Soft and Hard Scaled Relative Graphs

-Per Definition~\ref{def: passive}, the positivity is tested over $\lt$ while the passivity over $\ltep$.
+As per Definition~\ref{def: passive}, the positivity is tested over $\lt$ while the passivity over $\ltep$ \cite[Ch.~VI]{Desoer:75}.
 We now reformulate the difference between the incremental positivity and incremental passivity based on soft and hard SRGs.
-Explicitly, an equivalent characterization of Definition~\ref{def: passive}\ref{item: l2_inc_passive_def}-\ref{item: l2e_inc_passive_def} is the following:
+Explicitly, an equivalent characterization of Definition~\ref{def: passive}\ref{item: l2_inc_passive_def}-\ref{item: l2e_inc_passive_def} can be given as follows: